Arizona

 - A.R.S. § 18-551: Definitions(azleg.gov).gov

-- Data Privacy & Data Breach Reporting(azag.gov).gov
+- Data Privacy and Data Breach Reporting(azag.gov).gov

 - Arizona Data-Breach Notification Law FAQ(azag.gov).gov